National Task Force to End Local Communist Armed Conflict: Barangay Development Program

 The Barangay Development Program (BDP) is a socioeconomic program of the NTF-ELCAC for barangays that have been deemed free from communist rebel influence by the national government.
 It is described by the task force as an approach to address the root causes of insurgency such as "hunger, disease, poverty, injustice and hopelessness" so that the communities would be less susceptible to fall under the influence of the communist insurgents.
 The government identified as eligible for the program 822 remote conflict-ridden barangays classified as "geographically isolated and disadvantaged areas (GIDAs)" cleared from communist insurgency influence.
 The CPP has downplayed the BDP, calling it a "band-aid solution" and believed that the program does not satisfy the "fundamental demand for genuine land reform and the clamor for respect of ancestral lands".
 The BDP was allotted a 2.6 billion budget under the 2024 General Appropriations Act; as of August 2024, the Department of the Interior and Local Government stated that none of NTF-ELCAC's 885 BDP projects in 2024 have been completed.

+A 2024 Commission on Audit report tagged as "irregular" a 154.77 million fund spent by the Butuan City government in 2023 under the NTF-ELCAC's Barangay Development Program.
+In Iloilo, the Commission on Audit flagged the provincial government's uncompleted projects under the Barangay Development Program.

 In October 2025, Kabataan Partylist Representative Renee Co urged the government to reallocate the NTF-ELCAC's billion-peso budget to fund agriculture, education, and social services.
 Co called the BDP a "bogus development program" that goes to corruption and the militarization of rural communities.

+According to Karapatan, people are invited to attend aid giving events, which turn out to be surrender ceremonies where they aid recipients presented to audiences as "armed rebels returning to the law".
+Karapatan allege that the barangay development program results in fake surrenders and threatens freedom of expression and freedom of association.
+Peasants are made to sign a document stating they are NPA surrenderees, according to reports in the Bicol region, where Karapatan says there have been four extrajudicial killings and 95 instances of human rights violations during the presidency of Bongbong Marcos.
+As of March 2025, Karapatan recorded 560 victims of forced or fake surrenders under Marcos.

+In August 2025, President Bongbong Marcos announced a ₱8.1 billion budget just for the NTF-ELCAC's barangay development program for 2026, triple the program's budget from the previous year.
+Catholic church groups questioned the proposed budget, saying that infrastructure projects are mere "palliatives" if poverty, farmer landlessness, political dynasties, and corruption remain.
+Caritas criticized NTF-ELCAC's red-tagging of civil society organizations and said that public assistance programs should not be used by the security sector to attack democratic freedoms.